 - A Government Issued picture ID or Student ID, and your San Diego Community College Student Identification Number (CSID) are required at the time of your assessment.
 Pictures of ID's or copies are not acceptable forms of Identification.

-- Counseling will interpret your results, and utilize your assessment results to help you develop a semester plan.
+- Counseling will interpret your results, and utilize them to help you develop a semester plan.

 ELAC- English Language Acquisition (Formerly ESOL)